Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 44 (0)1604 892134

-Do you ever find yourself asking what really works to reduce crime or how we can make our communities feel safe?
-These are just some of the questions you will attempt to answer on our BA Criminal Justice course.
-Our Criminal Justice System is underpinned by theories of retribution, punishment and deterrence, policy, practice and legislation and benefitted from little modernisation and development for decades, if not centuries.
+Are you naturally curious about why people commit crime and what can motivate them to cause serious harm?
+Would you like to explore these issues in real criminal justice settings working alongside professionals?
+These are just some of the experiences that are on offer during the BA Criminal Justice course.
+Our Criminal Justice System is underpinned by theories of retribution, punishment and deterrence but the impact of these on reducing crime deserves some critical thought.
+Criminal justice policies, practices and legislation have not been modernised or developed for decades, if not centuries, despite an abundance of research.
 Do you want to be part of a new era of criminal justice that can challenge the current ethos?
-If you want to make a difference and are passionate about criminal justice, then this degree course has been designed with you in mind.
+If you want to make a difference and gain real experience working within this exciting field this degree course has been designed with you in mind.

 Using a mix of classroom-based learning, skills practice, shadowing opportunities and voluntary placements with local criminal justice agencies this course will develop you into a confident and knowledgeable practitioner, ready for employment in many criminal justice-based fields.
 You will have the chance to apply your learning in the real world fully preparing you for your future criminal justice career.